4 min read

 The first wave: digital foundations: The last two decades of software in biopharma were largely about moving from paper to the cloud.
 The focus was on data quality and compliance.
 This wave produced category-defining companies like Veeva, Medidata, Benchling, and Dotmatics.
 The alphabet soup of ELN, LIMS, LES, MES, QMS, EDC, CTMS, ETMF moved analog, paper-based data capture workflows to searchable, cloud-accessible systems of record, creating the digital layer on which most modern drug development now runs.
 But scientists were still responsible for the substantive work: literature review, data interpretation, writing conclusions, and making judgment calls.

 The second wave: reasoning on demand.
-Large language models changed that.
-For the first time, software could read unstructured data, reason across it, and generate useful outputs: draft text, summarize literature, write code, interpret experimental results.
-The Benchling 2026 Biotech AI Report finds that 89% of scientists now use copilots or reasoning tools.
+Large language models (LLMs) changed that.
+For the first time, software could read unstructured data, reason across it, and generate useful outputs, drafting text, summarizing literature, writing code, and interpreting experimental results.
+The Benchling 2026 Biotech AI Report finds that ~89% of scientists now use LLM copilots or reasoning tools.
 But LLMs are reactive: they produce an output when prompted and stop.
 The human still drives every step, deciding what to ask, evaluating the response, and determining what to do next.

 Agentic AI across R&D Functions